"Serving those who serve...and their families"

 Did you know?
 BWI Thurgood Marshall Airport is home to one of the nation’s largest and most full service USO locations.

 The 5,000 square foot, $1.1 million facility serves 99% of the US Armed Forces traveling to and from duty stations in Europe, Southwest Asia, and the United States.
-Active duty and retired military personnel, National Guard, reservists, merchant marines and dependents can access the lounge with ID.
-DoD contractors and civilians can also use the lounge.
+Active duty military personnel, National Guard, reservists, and military dependents may access the lounge with a valid military ID.
+Military retirees and their dependents may access the lounge due to space availability and with a valid military ID.
 When traveling through BWI Airport they can enjoy many comforts of home, including:

 - Hospitality desk staffed by USO volunteers